 Introduce your company the same way marketing does

 If your job descriptions are introducing your company to the public at large, the rules that apply to branding pieces also apply to job descriptions.

 Branding guidelines ensure that companies present a consistent design and voice across all marketing efforts.
 So anytime a potential customer sees or reads something from your company, regardless of the designer or writer, they have the same experience.

 The picture that job descriptions present has to be the same picture your company’s branding and marketing efforts present.
 Design, tone, the language you use─it all has to align with the branding guidelines your marketing team has developed.

 Not familiar with your company’s branding guidelines?
 It’s no surprise if you’re not.
 While some recruiting teams are coordinating with marketing teams, they are the exception, not the rule.
 If you haven’t coordinated with your marketing team on standard content like the About Us and Perks sections of your job descriptions, think about reaching out.
-The steps you take and software platform you use when writing job posts have a big impact on how well they perform.
+The steps you take and job description software or other platform you use when writing job posts have a big impact on how well they perform.

 Job descriptions can both correctly and incorrectly signal to candidates the type of company they’d be joining.
 Creating consistency and tone of voice across job descriptions can leave candidates with the impression that your team is organized and putting in the effort to find good people.
 Poorly written ones can signal the opposite.

 Job descriptions: marketing documents for job seekers